Hawaiian crows return from extinction in wild

 After living in Hawaii for thousands of years, the Hawaiian crow — or ‘alalā — vanished from the wild in 2002.
 It fell victim to a combination of threats, including habitat loss, disease and introduced predators like cats, rats and mongooses.

 Now, thanks to years of work by conservationists, a small group of these birds are back in the forests where their ancestors evolved.
-They were released this month into Pu‘u Maka‘ala Natural Area Reserve on the Big Island of Hawaii, displaying a healthy amount of caution as they emerged from the aviary where they had been temporarily housed.
+They were released this month into Pu‘u Maka‘ala Natural Area Reserve on the Island of Hawaii, displaying a healthy amount of caution as they emerged from the aviary where they had been temporarily housed.
 After a few minutes, however, their natural curiosity took over.

-Here's a video of the release, which took place Dec.
-14:
+Here's a video of the crows in their aviary just before the release:

-"After being released, the ‘alalā quickly adjusted to their new home, and began to search for and find food items in the forest," says Bryce Masuda, conservation program manager of the San Diego Zoo's Hawaii Endangered Bird Conservation Program, in a statement about the release.
-"Although the birds have now been released, we will continue to monitor them and provide appropriate supplemental food, to ensure they are supported as they encounter challenges."
+The six newly released crows include two females and four males.
+If they can overcome the odds and survive, there are plans to release two additional females and three more males from the same aviary in mid-October.

+This is the latest step in a long-running campaign to help the ‘alalā reclaim its ancestral habitat.
+Conservationists tried releasing five of the birds in December 2016, but had to recollect two after three were found dead.
+Those deaths were attributed to winter storms, as well as predation by the Hawaiian hawk, a natural predator.

+‘Ōhi‘a forests, like this one on the Island of Hawaii, are native habitat for ‘alalā.
+(Photo: Brandon B/Shutterstock)

-Endemic to the Big Island, ‘alalā mainly inhabited upland ‘ōhi‘a forests on Mauna Loa and Hualalai, eating native fruits as well as insects, mice and sometimes nestlings of small birds.
-The species was once abundant, according to the U.S. Fish and Wildlife Service, but that changed dramatically in the late 19th and early 20th centuries.
+Endemic to the Island of Hawaii, ‘alalā mainly inhabited upland ‘ōhi‘a forests on Mauna Loa and Hualalai, eating native fruits as well as insects, mice and sometimes nestlings of small birds.
+The species was once abundant, according to the U.S. Fish and Wildlife Service, but that changed in the late 19th and early 20th centuries.

 The crows were already in decline when coffee and fruit farmers began shooting them in the 1890s, due largely to disease, predation by invasive mammals, and loss of suitable habitat to grazing and logging.
 Only 50 to 100 were believed to exist by the 1980s, and the last two vanished from their territory in South Kona in 2002.

 While that meant the ‘alalā was extinct in the wild, the species avoided full-blown extinction thanks to a captive-breeding program that had begun years earlier.
-Scientists actually released 27 of those captive-bred birds in the 1990s, hoping to help the remaining wild population hold on, but that didn't turn out very well.
-All but six died or disappeared — many succumbing to disease or a natural predator, the Hawaiian hawk — and the survivors were taken back into captivity.
+Scientists released 27 of those captive-bred birds in the 1990s, hoping to help the remaining wild population hold on, but that didn't turn out very well.
+All but six of those crows died or disappeared — many succumbing to disease, or to predators like the Hawaiian hawk — and the survivors were taken back into captivity.

-During the ‘alalā's 14-year absence from the wild, scientists have been trying to make sure the birds face better odds the next time they're released.
+During the ‘alalā's long absence from the wild, scientists have been trying to make sure the birds face better odds the next time they're released.
 The captive population now features more than 115 individuals at Keauhou and Maui Bird Conservation Centers, managed by San Diego Zoo Global, and enough safe habitat has been restored that scientists decided now is the time.

-The ‘alalā venture into the forest at Pu‘u Maka‘ala Natural Area Reserve.
-(Photo: Ken Bohn/San Diego Zoo Global)

 "Decades of intensive management by the Three Mountain Alliance watershed partnership have led to the preservation of some of the most intact native-dominated wet and mesic forest on windward Hawai‘i Island, known as Pu‘u Maka‘ala Natural Area Reserve,” says Jackie Gaudioso-Levita, project coordinator of the ‘Alalā Project.
 The area around Puʻu Makaʻala also has the lowest densities of Hawaiian hawks on the island, reducing the threat of aerial predators.

-Note: Editor's note: This article has been updated since it first appeared in December 2016.